4gus71n/Square/README.md

 - Feel free to ask any question as an issue on this repo.
 - This architecture it's a copy of a set of examples that I'm using on a Medium article that I'm writing.
 This is the original [repo](https://github.com/4gus71n/Examples).
 The article goes about the does and donts when developing a large-scale app.

+##### Update #1

+- Added the bookmarking feature.
+I implemented the cache just using the SharedPreferences.
+I'm probably going to start a new PR with a different, more scalable solution.